Home Privacy Policy Feedback Link to us Site Map Forums

-Excel: Display the fields in the Values Section in multiple columns in a pivot table in Excel 2007
+MS Excel 2007: Display the fields in the Values Section in multiple columns in a pivot table

-Also learn how to display the fields in the data section in multiple columns in a pivot table in Excel 2003/XP/2000/97.
+This Excel tutorial explains how to display the fields in the values section as multiple columns in a pivot table in Excel 2007 (with screenshots and step-by-step instructions).

 How can I set up my pivot table so that the Quantity and Total cost (in the Values section) values show up in two columns instead of being listed in one?